Project Materials

 When there is mutual understanding, relationships are inevitable.
 This also aids in conflict resolution.
 The practice of Corporate Social Responsibility (CSR) has thus become a recognized means and approach for attempting to address problems between corporations, corporate entities, and stakeholders, including host communities.

-This is due to the fact that Corporate Social Responsibility (CSR) involves communication between oil producing businesses and members of the host communities in order to gain an awareness of the in which the host communities have requirements.
+This is due to the fact that Corporate Social Responsibility (CSR) involves communication between oil producing businesses and members of the host communities in order to gain an awareness of the areas in which the host communities have requirements.

 On the basis of the resulting knowledge, a good communication process could result in oil producing firms being sensitive to the requirements of the host communities.
 As the oil producing firms meet the requirements of the communities, tension between the communities and the companies will inevitably decrease, and goodwill will be shared by both parties.